 Americans abroad should not be penalized simply because they spent part of their careers abroad, or because they retire abroad and/or have a foreign spouse or adopted children.
-ACA supports the Social Security Fairness Act, which would eliminate the Windfall Elimination Provision (WEP).
+ACA supports legislation which would eliminate the Windfall Elimination Provision (WEP).
 Americans abroad should also have dedicated support from the Social Security Administration for accessing their benefits.

 The Windfall Elimination Provision (WEP) reduces the Social Security (SS) benefits for individuals by up to 50% of their foreign pension benefits.
-The WEP impact is reduced by the number of years an individual has contributed to SS and only applies to individuals with foreign pensions who have contributed for between 10-29 years to SS with the maximum monthly reduction (2016) being the lower of $428 and 50% of your foreign pension benefit.
+The WEP impact is reduced by the number of years an individual has contributed to Social Security and only applies to individuals with foreign pensions who have contributed for between 10-29 years to Social Security with the maximum monthly reduction (2016) being the lower of $428 and 50% of your foreign pension benefit.

 Self-employed Americans living abroad often must pay SECA taxes in addition to the social security taxes they pay in their country of residence.
 No voluntary program exists for non-self-employed Americans to contribute to the Social Security system.